Supreme Court Limits Federal Clean Water Act Jurisdiction

 /The Court narrowed the reach of the Clean Water Act in Sackett v.
 EPA by limiting what wetlands are considered Waters of the United States (WOTUS).

-Read MoreLeading issues surrounding livestock production.
+Read MoreLeading issues surrounding agriculture and the environment.

-The Schroeder Ag Blog addresses issues facing farmers, ranchers, and businesses involved with livestock, dairy, and meat production.
+The Schroeder Ag Blog addresses issues facing farmers, ranchers, and businesses involved with crops, livestock, dairy, and meat production.

 The Court narrowed the reach of the Clean Water Act in Sackett v.
 EPA by limiting what wetlands are considered Waters of the United States (WOTUS).